 Expressing Parenting Styles with Companion Robots

 In Human Robot Interaction (HRI) 2014, Workshop on Applications for Emotional Robots.
+6 pages.
 2014.

 The inspiration of methods for research in social human-robot interaction comes primarily from psychology theories dealing with inter-person relationships for rendering robots capable of a behaviour compatible to be among humans.